 I’m hoping that anyone with an idea for a modern roleplaying game will come to us to help them realize their vision.
 I, for one, can’t wait to see what people come up with.”

-The respected RPG industry veteran Owen KS Stephens has been recruited to help steer this program and Evil Genius Production’s own lines.
+The respected RPG industry veteran Owen KC Stephens has been recruited to help steer this program and Evil Genius Production’s own lines.
 Previously, Stephens has worked for Wizards of the Coast, Paizo Publishing and Green Ronin on titles like d20 Star Wars, d20 Modern, Pathfinder, Starfinder and Fantasy AGE.

 Stephens, who will be Editor-in-Chief, added;